rubengamboa/python-data-science-projects/manuscript/chapter-01.md

 Wait a minute!
 This violates *Rule of Style #2*.
 The variable `sum100` is assigned multiple times, in lines 1 and 3.

 It turns out that *Rule of Style #2* is very useful, but we must modify slightly when it comes to loops.
 What is important is the following:

 1. Each variable is assigned only once in any given block of statements, e.g., only once before the loop, and only once inside the loop (if at all).
 2. If a variable is assigned inside the loop, it is only to update its value so that it conforms to its description, as specified according to *Rule of Style #1*.

+The next paragraph goes here.

 ## Strings (and Formatting)